 Lifecycle policies are the rules that automatically identify risk from components throughout your organization.
 These policies report discovered risk to the right stakeholders while enforcing compliance at any stage of the software development lifecycle.

 While most of our examples for managing policies demonstrate referencing components/packages in the Maven format, Sonatype Lifecycle also supports several other formats.
 For more information, go to Referencing Package URL (purl) and Component Identifiers.

-To begin, there are several fundamental questions to ask yourself about risk and the components you use:
+To begin, there are some fundamental questions to consider:

-- What actions do you want to take?
-Receive a warning?
-Stop a build?
+- What do you want to know about?

 Reference Policy Set

 Creating governance policies from scratch is labor-intensive and challenging.
 Ideally, your governance policies are set before scanning your applications to get a baseline of open source risk.
 This is the goal of the Sonatype Reference Policy Set.

 When starting Lifecycle for the first time, the Reference Policy Set is imported automatically from the Sonatype Data Services.

 For additional help, please see Reference Policy Best Practices.

 If Lifecycle is unable to connect to Sonatype Data Services when first launched, importing the reference policy set will fail.
 Check that the IQ Server can connect to https://clm.sonatype.com on port 443 TCP.
 Once this has been corrected, clear the server's work directory and try again.